|Start planning your Orlando vacation. |

 - LEGO Imagination Center at downtown Disney Marketplace is 4,400-square feet of fun.
 Guarded by friendly dinosaurs and a huge sea serpent made of LEGO bricks, this play area lets kids explore their creativity by building with colorful bricks, and it's all free.

-- FleaWorld and FunWorld, located just north of Orlando, is the largest flea market in the United States, featuring more than 1,700 vendors, acrobatic shows, circus and magic acts and exotic animals.
+- FleaWorld, located just north of Orlando, is the largest flea market in the United States, featuring more than 1,700 vendors, acrobatic shows, circus and magic acts and exotic animals.